apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 _node_ can refer to a generic host machine, a server, a member of an ensemble, a client process, etc. In the ZooKeeper documentation, _znodes_ refer to the data nodes.
-_Servers_ refer to machines that make up the
-ZooKeeper service; _quorum peers_ refer to the servers that make up an ensemble; client refers to any host or process which uses a ZooKeeper service.
+_Servers_ refers to machines that make up the ZooKeeper service; _quorum peers_ refer to the servers that make up an ensemble; client refers to any host or process which uses a ZooKeeper service.

-Znodes are the main enitity that a programmer access.
+Znodes are the main entity that a programmer access.
 They have several characteristics that are worth mentioning here.

 <a name="sc_zkDataMode_watches"></a>